5jt/Cider/docs/docs/index.md

 If Tatin is not in `⎕SE` but recognized as a user command then Cider will attempt to load it by executing the user command `]Tatin.Version` which will implicitly load the Tatin API into `⎕SE`.

-I> Note that Tatin will check whether Cider is available, and if so cooperate with it.
+> Note that Tatin will check whether Cider is available, and if so cooperate with it.
 However, Cider is not a requirement for using Tatin.

 ### Installation